Anna’s Hummingbird // Photo by Dave Hage

 *NOTE: We are actively fundraising for the Lifeways Back Fund and if you, or someone you know might be interested in supporting, you can donate to the Lifeways Back Fund here.
 All proceeds will go directly towards supporting BIPOC participants accepted into the program to attend WE programming without charge.

-The General Access Fund is for those from other marginalized groups, for those in need, for those seeking respite from the pressures of supremacy culture.
+The General Scholarship Fund is for those from other marginalized groups, for those in need, for those seeking respite from the pressures of supremacy culture.
 If financial assistance would be supportive for you in joining this program, check the corresponding box in the tuition section of the application.
 We cannot guarantee that scholarships will be available to all who apply for them and are accepted to the program, but we are dedicated as a team to rigorous outreach, our community, and the sliding scale model to support our efforts for practicing equity.
 Once we have a sense of the need we will do our best to accommodate the requests we receive.

 In this short video Tammah Watts and Molly Tsongas, two of the facilitators for the program, speak about the concept of mindful birding and how it relates to bird language.